thuynguyentud/Solving-facility-location-decision-problem-using-Python-Gurobi/README.md

 - Flow conservation at DCs (input = output): ∑ₚ zₚᵢ = ∑ⱼ xᵢⱼ    ∀ᵢ ∈ I
 - Non-negativity constraints: xᵢⱼ, zₚᵢ ≥ 0  ∀ᵢ ∈ I, ∀ⱼ ∈ J, ∀ₚ ∈ P;   yᵢ ∈ {0, 1} ∀ᵢ ∈ I

-To view the model declaration in Python, open the file ...
+To view the model declaration in Python, open the file [Opt_model.py](Opt_model.py)

 ## ✅ Model Results

 After solving the facility location optimization problem using Gurobi, the model identified the optimal configuration of distribution centers (DCs) and shipment flows that minimize total operational cost while satisfying all customer demands.
-To view the data handling and model running code, view the file ...
+To view the data handling and model running code, view the file [Model_run.ipynb](Model_run.ipynb)

 **Key results of the model:**